 Teaching in 2021-22

-The Return to Campus process comprises a short questionnaire and three-minute COVID safety video.
+Prior to the Return to Campus 30 August 2021, the University instituted a Return to Campus process.
+For reference, that process requires all staff returning to work on campus to complete a short questionnaire and watch a three-minute COVID safety video.
 The questionnaire can be accessed here.
 Staff who completed the return to campus process already should view a refresher video here.
 Outside of completing this process, there is no specific permission is needed.

 Please read more information for staff about working from campus here

 It is essential that employees have a safe working environment when working from home.
 As such, all employees should complete the Home Workstation Questionnaire to establish the suitability of their home working environment.
 This questionnaire is available here.

 Once completed, your questionnaire will be reviewed by a member of Campus Services.
 If it is determined that you require additional equipment to ensure that your place of work is safe, you will be contacted by a member of Campus Services to discuss your requirements.

 While working from home during Covid-19 restrictions, employees should continue to use their University assigned IT equipment.
 If necessary, employees should contact their Head of Department so that they can collect same from their Department.

 Where it is not possible for an employee to collect their assigned IT equipment from the campus, or their assigned equipment is not suitable to use from home, the University will, where possible, provide the necessary equipment, such as headsets, keyboards and a mouse, to ensure that they can work effectively from home.
 Any equipment that the University provides remains the property of the University.
 Therefore, employees must keep this equipment safe and avoid any misuse.